-“The top five have been pretty steady for the last decade or so,” said Bloomberg Government analyst Daniel Snyder, who recently authored “The BGOV200,” a ranking of the top 200 federal contractors by prime unclassified contracts awarded by federal agencies in fiscal 2018.
-This year, as in year’s past, Lockheed Martin (No. 1) , Boeing (No. 2) and General Dynamics (No. 3) round out the top three contractors.
+“The top five have mostly remained intact for the last decade or so,” said Bloomberg Government analyst Daniel Snyder, who recently authored the BGOV200, a ranking of the top 200 federal contractors by prime unclassified contracts awarded by federal agencies in fiscal 2019.

-Altogether, of the $559 billion in prime contracts awarded in FY18, the top 10 government contractors received $164.4 billion.
+Altogether, of the $597 billion in prime contracts awarded in FY19, the top 10 government contractors received $173.4 billion.

 1. Lockheed Martin Corp.

 3. General Dynamics Corp.